MicrosoftDocs/power-automate-docs/articles/desktop-flows/how-to/use-connector-actions.md

 ---
-title: Use cloud connector actions
+title: Use connector actions
-description: Learn how to use cloud connector actions in desktop flows.
+description: Learn how to use connector actions in desktop flows.
 author: jpapadimitriou

 ms.subservice: desktop-flow